 Cruikshank was already having difficulty finding employment by the late 1840s, but Browne worked steadily into the 1850s, to some extent varying his style (as distinct from his iconographic techniques) to suit the new tastes.
 It is important to stress here that serious interest in Browne s emblematic and somewhat caricatural art has been revived only in the 1960s, and that for many decades it was fashionable to champion the more austere "Sixties" illustration as the great maturation of the English illustrated book — Cruikshank and Browne being seen as rather vulgar, inartistic craftsmen.

-Browne's failure to make the transition to the new kind of illustration is epitomized in his etchings for the first ten parts of Trollope's Can You Forgive Her ? in 1864.
+Browne's failure to make the transition to the new kind of illustration is epitomized in his etchings for the first ten parts of Trollope's Can You Forgive Her? in 1864.
 These wholly nonemblematic depictions of Trollope's rather mundane characters simply lack the life of Browne's best work; and although they displeased Trollope because of their inaccuracy, one may speculate that in addition they still looked too much like the famous illustrations for Dickens.
 That the second half of the novel was given instead to a woman who drew for the woodblock (Illus.
 3) was a real slap in the face to Browne, and when Dickens (who had not employed Browne since 1859) hired Marcus Stone to illustrate Our Mutual Friend with wood engravings at around the same time, the rejection was complete.
 (The circumstances have been most fully outlined by John R. Harvey, p.
-164.) although we may feel that Browne at his best would have been a more suitable illustrator than Stone for Dickens' last completed novel, it is clear that Browne, like Uncle Sol Gills, was behind the times.
+164.)
+Although we may feel that Browne at his best would have been a more suitable illustrator than Stone for Dickens' last completed novel, it is clear that Browne, like Uncle Sol Gills, was behind the times.
 Yet the inference one draws from such critics as Gleeson White and Forrest Reid that Victorian popular book illustration can be taken seriously only from the 1860s onwards, must be thoroughly resisted — unless, that is, one is [11/12] willing to reject Thackeray's writing along with his illustration and Dickens along with Browne.
 For a nonallusive, nonsymbolic writer like Trollope the rather static, totally nonemblematic, and ostensibly realistic art of a Millais may be fully adequate, though it is hardly essential.
 But Dickens' literary art is of a different kind.
 Allusive, symbolic, and yet in some ways more overtly didactic than the work of Trollope, Dickens' novels are also strongly visual, and his influences are as much those of the graphic as of the verbal artist.
 In fact, in many ways it can be argued that Dickens inherited Hogarth's mantle as the great English comic and satiric artist, developing his own artistic vision of the realities of his society without becoming a simple portrayer of "hard times," and penetrating below the human surfaces without adopting psychological realism as his primary method.
 And it is Dickens who, after being thrown into authorship of an illustrated novel in monthly parts by Chapman and Hall's failure to obtain William Clarke, author of the 1830 work, Three Courses and a Dessert, illustrated by George Cruikshank (see Johnson, I, 115-16), developed his own kind of novel, the illustrations to which were to be his continuing concern over a period of twenty-three years.

-The first collaboration between Dickens and Browne was on something considerably less than a novel, but it clearly shows their joint debt to the Hogarthian tradition (Since both Sunday Under Three Heads and the fourth part of Pickwick, for which Browne was engaged, were published in June 1836, the order of events is not certain.).
+The first collaboration between Dickens and Browne was on something considerably less than a novel, but it clearly shows their joint debt to the Hogarthian tradition (since both Sunday Under Three Heads and the fourth part of Pickwick, for which Browne was engaged, were published in June 1836, the order of events is not certain.).
 The first two of the three small wood engravings for the anti-Sabbatarian pamphlet Sunday Under Three Heads demonstrate the complementary nature of Browne's and Dickens' art, for they make explicit a quality which is only latent in the text.
 Dickens conceived his tendentious pamphlet in the mode of Hogarth's Beer Street and Gin Lane (1751), posing alternative consequences which will result from two opposed ways of ordering British society.
 The immediate occasion of Hogarth's pair of engravings was a measure to limit the sale of gin (Paulson, Hogarth's Graphic Works, 1, p.
-207.), while Dickens was concerned with the repressive Sabbath Bills, but both men present contrasts of healthy and depraved London life.
+207), while Dickens was concerned with the repressive Sabbath Bills, but both men present contrasts of healthy and depraved London life.
 Dickens mentions beer often enough in the first essay to make reasonable the connection with Hogarth's plates; for the drinking of beer "in content and comfort" is clearly contrasted with "outward signs of profligacy or debauchery."
 (Sunday Under Three Heads, in The Nonesuch Dickens, 23 vols.
-(London: Nonesuch Press, 1938), 22: 507.) although the second essay does not mention the beer which is earlier associated with innocent recreation, it predicts that the restrictive Sabbath laws will produce much more profligacy, idleness, drunkenness, and vice."
+(London: Nonesuch Press, 1938), 22: 507).
+Although the second essay does not mention the beer which is earlier associated with innocent recreation, it predicts that the restrictive Sabbath laws will produce much more profligacy, idleness, drunkenness, and vice."
 (Ibid., p.
 516.)
 [12/13]

 Despite their technical weakness, the two cuts illustrating these two essays make evident the twenty-one year old Browne's maturity as an interpreter of the moral significance of his author's text.
 In particular they make use of iconographic techniques developed by Hogarth and his followers, especially emblematic detail — the church, the clock, and the inscription ("Bread Street") — to underline certain implications of the text.
-These sorts of devices are employed by Browne in every Dickens novel he illustrated through Little Dorrit (as well as in many by other authors), and they increase in frequency from Pickwick on, reching a high point in Martin Chuzzlewit, Dombey and Son, and David Copperfield, then diminishing in Bleak House and Little Dorrit, and disappearing entirely from the sixteen illustrations for A Tale of Two Cities.
+These sorts of devices are employed by Browne in every Dickens novel he illustrated through Little Dorrit (as well as in many by other authors), and they increase in frequency from Pickwick on, reaching a high point in Martin Chuzzlewit, Dombey and Son, and David Copperfield, then diminishing in Bleak House and Little Dorrit, and disappearing entirely from the sixteen illustrations for A Tale of Two Cities.
 The particular categories of emblematic detail are various, from biblical allusions to titles of plays, sculptures or pictures representing classical mythology, references to Hogarth and Aesop, book titles of various kinds, and fairly standard emblematic objects such as clocks, cobwebs (usually indicating that the hero is somehow trapped, like a fly), maps, pictures of ships sailing smoothly or sinking — the list is almost endless.

-Traddles and I, conference with the Misses Spenlow illustration 5].
+Traddles and I, conference with the Misses Spenlow, illustration 5].

 At times the use of such details may seem crude and obvious, as when David Copperfield's suit to Dora via her aunts in "Traddles and I, conference with the Misses Spenlow," is commented on by a trio of pictures captioned "The Momentous Question," "The Last Appeal," and "Arcadia," as well as the books Paradise Regained and The Loves of Angels, and the figurine of a girl picking the petals off a flower.
 It could be argued, I suppose, that the very obviousness of these details has a comic effect appropriate to David's passion for silly little Dora; but the same illustration contains two more details of greater significance: in a cage, two lovebirds sit apart while in small bowl one goldfish seems to pursue the other.
 If these pairs of creatures represent David and Dora, the fact that they are fulfilling their loves in small, enclosed containers from which there is no escape is a subtle and easily overlooked comment on the realities of the new status in life to which David so enthusiastically aspires.

-The Discovery of Jingle in the Fleet illustration 22].
+The Discovery of Jingle in the Fleet, illustration 22].

 Examples of both seemingly simple as well as subtle emblematic details are numerous, but I shall offer only one more at present.
 In Pickwick Papers, "The Discovery of Jingle in the [13/14] Fleet" is especially interesting because it includes an emblematic detail that seems to have its origin in Dickens' text: the prisoner's wife